Did You Know? There is an alternative to the horrendous news we hear everyday about the state of unwanted children in India.

 Without the option to safely surrender a child, a vulnerable parent may continue to keep the child in an unsafe situation or give away the child in illegal adoption/trafficking.
 An unwanted child may be thrown away by the parents, causing lifelong physical injuries and mental trauma, assuming the child even survives.
 Allowing a parent or guardian to safely and legally surrender a child, first and foremost protects the child, makes the child visible to child protection agencies, and brings the child into the legal adoption framework.

-Why YOU need to understand Safe Surrender?
+Why we ALL need to understand Safe Surrender?